-First, make sure that your key is in the proper format.
-It'll be in the format "xxxxx-xxxxx-xxxxx-xxxxx-xxxxx-xxxxx xxxxx" and will be all numbers in 30 digits in five groups of six (no letters). there is nothing in the space beforehand.
+Second, make sure that as you're entering the key

+there is nothing in the space beforehand.
 This means clicking, pressing Ctrl-A, and hitting delete to make sure that absolutely nothing is in that field before you paste in the key.